-- High level of coziness – no “pockets of cold air” developing in the proximity of the window.
+- High level of coziness – no “pockets of cold air” developing in the proximity of the window

-- No temperature swings caused by different temperature layers in the proximity of the window.
+- No temperature swings caused by different temperature layers in the proximity of the window

-Why Passive House
+Why Build With Passive House Principles?

-- Great return on investment
+- Excellent return on investment (ROI)

 - Reduced total net monthly cost of living